 - Specialization is moderate on average across the category

 - Staffing service providers customize their candidate search to suit the particular needs of each individual client-employer

-- Some staffing providers focus on specific downstream markets, such as healthcare staffing, industrial staffing or executive search
+- Some staffing providers focus on specific downstream markets, such as healthcare staffing, lT staffing or executive search

 - Other HR services (e.g. health insurance, dental insurance, employee relocation, corporate wellness, background check services) customize plans to suit the needs and budget of individual buyers